From the days when Walt himself was at the helm, Disney has always been at the forefront of using new and innovative technologies in their parks.

-Can I have more than 1 MagicBand active at a time?
+Can I have more than one MagicBand active at a time?

-Think back to the olden days when people had landline phones in their home.
+Think back to the olden days when people had landline phones in their homes.

 Most people with landlines had multiple phones in their house – maybe they had one in the living room and one in the kitchen, etc.